hi-anki/http-notes/readme.md

   3. **Tracking**: Recording and analyzing user behavior.
 + Browsers are generally limited to a maximum number of cookies per domain (varies by browser, generally in the 100s), and a maximum size per cookie (usually 4KB).
 + Cookies are sent with every request, so they can worsen performance on low speed connections, especially if a lot of cookies are set.

+### Rules
+1. Cookies added for `.example.com` can be read by all the subdomains of `example.com` as well.
+Ex- `subexample1.example.com`
+2. Cookies added for a subdomain can only read by the subdomain and its childrens.
+Ex- `firstexample.subex1.example.com` can also read the cookie set for `subex1.example.com`
+3. A subdomain can set cookies for itself, its children and its parent, but not the sibling domains.
+Ex- `subex1.example.com` can set cookies for `subex2.example.com`

 ### Creating Cookies
 + Cookies are set using the `Set-Cookie` header.